Gauge: 3ft 6in (1,067 mm)

 The Nantlle Railway operated as a “rail turnpike”, users providing their own wagons and paying a toll, initially 6d per ton/mile.
 Even on top of haulage costs this was still less than half the cost of carting by road to Caernarfon.
 Passengers were carried between 1856 and 1865.

-Parts of the railway were converted to standard gauge for steam locomotives in 1870 and 1882, but the section between Nantlle Station and Pen-yr-Orsedd Quarry remained at 3ft 6in and horse drawn until it closed in 1963.
+Parts of the railway were converted to standard gauge for steam locomotives, but the 2 mile section between Nantlle Station and Pen-yr-Orsedd Quarry remained at 3ft 6in and horse drawn until it closed in 1963.
 Eventually the railway had become owned by the LMS and consequently, in due course, it was a unique part of British Railways.